jt0in3e/facebook-bot--messenger_app/README.md

 * --> lovely linux :)

 ## 🙌 How stuff works / demo
-To demostrate how it works go to facebook Page - [Footballer/Футболєр](https://www.facebook.com/Event-make-bot-Community-1352106568187457/?fref=nf) and send message in messenger to the page.
+To demostrate how it works go to facebook Page - [Event-make-bot-Community](https://www.facebook.com/Event-make-bot-Community-1352106568187457/?fref=nf) and send message in messenger to the page.
 Or you can write post and fb-app will act accordingly.
+If you like the project and/or fb Page please don't leave it unliked :)

 this is demo preview. video with instruction how to use see on [Youtube](#)